rafaelff/YouSing/README.md

 - Search for songs, add them to the playlist and enjoy singing together with your friends!

 ** the program works without client controllers, but it's recommended for a better experience

+## Troubleshooting
+**Problem:** The program opens, but when you try playing a song it closes by itself.
+**Cause:** It may not have permission to access it's own files.
+**Solutions:**
+- Try changing the permissions of the installation folder, allowing everyone to read and write.
+- Try executing the program as administrator.

+**Problem:** The program doesn't show the ip address on the top right corner of the screen, or the mobile phones can't connect to the server.
+**Cause:** The program cannot open the port to listen to the mobile devices.
+**Solutions:**
+- Try adding YouSing in the firewall's list of allowed programs.
+- Try executing the program as administrator.

 ## Dependencies
 - Node.js